 We had 4 more days left of our trip, three of which we were planning to use on Lombok.
 Rose wanted to keep exploring and deftly convinced me to go to an even more obscure island.
 I normally would have been completely in favor of this, however, I absolutely needed some internet to do some work and had high doubts that a tiny side island would be the best place for this.
 It sounded pretty cool so I let my arm be twisted and made do.

 The Surfers’ Inn arranged a reasonably priced transfer to the port of to this new series of “gilis.”
 We were headed to Gili Gede, considered one of the “secret” gilis nestled in the crook of the southwest corner of Lombok in Sekotong Bay.
 The only way to get there was by private water taxi from a small dock on the main island, so it was there that our driver left us.
 Of the 12 islands, Gede is the largest, consisting of a few villages and a handful of small hotels.
-We had our driver ring up the coolest sounding one listed in the Lonely Planet, the Madak Belo Guest House, run by the French hippy-spirited Henri.
+We had our driver ring up the coolest sounding one listed in the Lonely Planet, the Madak Belo Guest House, (UPDATE: sadly the Madak is now closed) run by the French hippy-spirited Henri.
 His small rustic B&B has a main lodge with a couple of rooms, surrounded by some stand-alone bungalows.
 Timing was perfect, he’d just returned from holiday and today was his first day back and there was a room available for us.

 We got settled in, ordered some tasty local dishes for lunch and made friends with a sweet Singaporean, Pathma, who come there to get away from it all.
 Well, she’d come to the right place.
 There were no roads on the island, reduced electricity, no tourist touts: the ultimate chill local vibe.
 We had a nice chat with Henri about local life, his staff of islanders, the sustainability of his lodge (everything was locally sourced), a convincing discourse that definitely gave us no regrets on deciding to come here.
 Afterwards we invited Pathma to walk to the village with us.
 Along the beach we meandered to the sounds of birds and the occasional boat putting lazily by at sea.